 Vehicles or transportation services operated by housing authorities, job training programs, local government, community organizations, and other entities.

 As set forth in B-1107: Transportation, Boards must ensure that case managers adhere to established Board transportation policies.

-B-704: Work-Related Expenses
+B-704: Participation Activity–Related Expenses

-Boards may provide workrelated expenses when they are necessary for Choices-eligible individuals to accept or retain employment that pays at least the federal minimum wage.
+Boards may provide participation activity–related expenses when they are necessary for Choices-eligible individuals to participate in Choices participation activities.

-Boards may pay for work-related expenses in advance or as a reimbursement, based on a participant’s needs in relation to employment.
+Boards may pay for participation activity related expenses in advance or as a reimbursement, based on a participant’s needs in relation to the activity.

-Examples of work-related expenses may include the following:
+Examples of participation activity related expenses may include the following:

 Tools